 Can someone be arrested for not paying their student loans?
-There were some incidents in the news, in 2016, where a man from Texas claimed he was arrested and forced by a judge to sign a repayment plan for a loan dating back to 1987.
+You will not be arrested for not paying back your student loans but there are adverse consequences you must face for doing so.
+There were incidents reported in the news, back in 2016, where a man from Texas claimed he was arrested and forced by a judge to sign a repayment plan for a loan dating back to 1987.

 Table of Contents

-- What happens if you don’t pay your student loans?
+- What will happen if you don’t pay your student loans

 - Reporting a debt collector

-What happens if you don’t pay your student loans?
+What will happen if you don’t pay your student loans?

 When your student loan payment is over 90 days due, it is officially declared as ‘delinquent’.
 It is then reported to all major credit bureaus and your credit score takes a hit.
 A bad credit rating means new applications on that credit rating might be denied.
 Sometimes, employers check credit ratings of applicants and can use it as a measure of character.
 Utility companies may demand a security deposit from customers they do not consider creditworthy, while landlords might reject your applications.
 As you may have already understood, the credit rating of an individual is extremely important, not only for taking loans but in all walks of life.